exotic-matter-sas/paper-matter-app/README.md

 _To run local as https (required to test 2fa fido2 devices) use `python manage.py runsslserver` instead.
 You **must have** `DEBUG` and `DEV_MODE` set to `True` in `settings.py` (set them in your `settings_local.py` wont work, unfortunately) and you may have to use `localhost` domain (in place of the usual ip) in order your browser accept to load the app._

+### Code formatting
+#### Python
+[black](https://black.readthedocs.io/en/stable/index.html) is required for all Python files.
+There is hard check on the CI for this and it will fail if the Python code is not properly formatted.
+Please refer to the official site for setup.
+#### Javascript
+Default formatter of IntellJ
+#### HTML
+Default formatter of IntellJ

 ### Tests